Outlier-robust subsampling techniques for persistent homology: Results

-As expected, we observe that the maxmin algorithm tends to select noise points as landmarks for all data sets with only one exception (see Figures~\ref{ComparisonSphereCube}--\ref{ComparisonKlein}): for the sphere-Laplace data, the maxmin algorithm performs well (see Fig.~\ref{ComparisonSphereLaplace}), as the noise is located in a cluster far away from the signal and hence maximising the distance between landmarks results in many points being selected from the sphere.
-The fraction of signal landmarks for random selection also behaves as we expect for all data sets in Figures~\ref{ComparisonSphereCube}--\ref{ComparisonKlein}: the selected landmarks are representative for the whole data set with an almost constant fraction of signal points over all sampling densities that corresponds to the fraction of signal points in the data set.
-For the $k--$ landmarks, we can see a clear improvement in the signal fraction in most data sets in Figures~\ref{ComparisonSphereCube}--\ref{ComparisonKlein} when considering only cluster centres as landmarks -- the inclusion of outliers gives the $k--$ landmarks similarly bad properties as the maxmin landmarks.
-The $k--$ landmarks that do not include outliers tend to perform well for high sampling densities, where the number outlier points corresponds roughly to the number of noise points in the data set.
-For low sampling densities however, the method only outperforms random selection for most of the sphere-cube and Klein bottle data sets (see Figures~\ref{ComparisonSphereCube} and \ref{ComparisonKlein}).
-For the sphere-plane, sphere-line and the sphere Laplace-line data sets the reason for this lies in the nature of the noise, which leads to the selection of cluster centres in the noise data.
+As expected, we observe that the maxmin algorithm tends to select noise points as landmarks for all datasets with only one exception (see Figures~\ref{ComparisonSphereCube}--\ref{ComparisonKlein}): for the sphere-Laplace data, the maxmin algorithm performs well (see Fig.~\ref{ComparisonSphereLaplace}), as the noise is located in a cluster far away from the signal and hence maximising the distance between landmarks results in many points being selected from the sphere.
+The fraction of signal landmarks for random selection also behaves as we expect for all datasets in Figures~\ref{ComparisonSphereCube}--\ref{ComparisonKlein}: the selected landmarks are representative for the whole dataset with an almost constant fraction of signal points over all sampling densities that corresponds to the fraction of signal points in the dataset.
+For the $k--$ landmarks, we can see a clear improvement in the signal fraction in most datasets in Figures~\ref{ComparisonSphereCube}--\ref{ComparisonKlein} when considering only cluster centres as landmarks -- the inclusion of outliers gives the $k--$ landmarks similarly bad properties as the maxmin landmarks.
+The $k--$ landmarks that do not include outliers tend to perform well for high sampling densities, where the number outlier points corresponds roughly to the number of noise points in the dataset.
+For low sampling densities however, the method only outperforms random selection for most of the sphere-cube and Klein bottle datasets (see Figures~\ref{ComparisonSphereCube} and \ref{ComparisonKlein}).
+For the sphere-plane, sphere-line and the sphere Laplace-line datasets the reason for this lies in the nature of the noise, which leads to the selection of cluster centres in the noise data.
 We also notice large standard deviations from the average fraction of signal points in the $k--$ landmark over 20 realisations.